Introduction to OEE (Overall Equipment Effectiveness)

 |Equipment Breakdowns||Availability Loss||

-Depending on the specifics of the production environment, certain variety of breakdowns not requiring maintenance could be categorised as
+Depending on the specifics of the production environment, a certain variety of breakdowns not requiring maintenance could be categorised as

 Performance / Speed Losses.